 We tested our AT cooler versus the stock AT cooler on a hot day here on the Central Coast.
 First we drove the van at a steady 55 mph on a flat highway.
 Then we drove twice up an average 6% grade for 3 miles (the steepest continuous grade we have in the area).
 We measured the transmission fluid temperatures and ambient air temperatures as you can see in the table above.
 Ideally you want your transmission fluid temperature to be around 200 F. Above 225 F the fluid starts to degrade and transmission damage isn't far behind.

 Unlike the stock inadequate transmission fluid cooler, our cooler keeps the temps right where they need to be.

 This kit comes with custom brackets, hoses, and detailed instructions to take the guesswork out of the installation.
 This installation can be done by a non-professional, but we recommend that this be installed by a professional mechanic — as it can be a bit difficult to access the area where the original cooler is installed—and having the vehicle up on a lift makes this job much easier.
 Indeed, even a pro will value the thought we have put into the kit, and the instructions we include, saving him time and you money!

-IMPORTANT NOTE: As of September 16th, all GoWesty Eurovan transaxles include this cooler kit.
+IMPORTANT NOTE: All GoWesty Eurovan transaxles include this cooler kit.
 If you're purchasing a transaxle from us, you don't need to buy this kit!